lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 # ToDo
 ## Next Up
-- Set up established tags.
+- Settings tab should add hashtag to the url to go to the correct tab.
-- Add custom tags
+- Let users createtheir own custom tags.
+- Connect posts to days.
+- Validate username/password when signing up.
+- Delete post confirmation dialog
+- spinner in post settings, indicate that they have been saved.

 ## Bug
-- I'll need to handle subscription cancellations in a separate field.
-Because if the user has cancelled, I still want them to be able to use it until the end of the trial period.
-- Test failed credit card subscriptions.
 - Solve the sendgrid issue.
+- learn to do custom emails on vercel domains

 ## Small

-- Validate username/password when signing up.
-	Add my slugify username validation trick from settings to login form.
-- Settings tab should add hashtag to the url to go to the correct tab.
-- learn to do custom emails on vercel domains
-- Remove the ugly gear icon at the bottom, do something else instead.
-Or just add "Post Settings" words to it.
-- Delete post confirmation dialog
-- spinner in post settings, indicate that they have been saved.

-## MVP
+# MVP
-Don't rush to launch:
+>> Don't rush to launch:
 - Max out all the minor issues.
-- Maybe do feature parity.
+Maybe do feature parity.
-- All the content.
+- Create content.
 Course, posts, posts buffer, tweets buffer.
-- Have a solid discord.
+- Have a solid discord. r/OnlineBusiness and r/Bloggers if possible.
-- Figure out traction channels and growth strategies.
-- Have tested it by myself until I trust it with my own data.
+// Use it myself until I trust it with my own data.
+// Figure out traction channels and growth strategies.
-- Launch plan.
+// Launch plan.
-- After all this, talk to users and invite some of them personally to try the beta.
+// After all this, talk to users and invite some of them personally to try the beta.
+Reach out to good writers/bloggers, offer them free accounts.
 Implement user feedback.
 Only after all that move domains.

 ## Future
+Habit strength is a meh indicator.
+Display progress towards the writing goal instead.
 - Stripe integration.
-	- Handle failed subscriptions because of insufficient funds.
+	- Handle the subscription pauses/cancellations, trial expirations.
+Handle failed subscriptions because of insufficient funds.
 Simply in subscription-success redirect the user to "Something went wrong" or "Invalid payment" page. https://stripe.com/docs/billing/subscriptions/overview To resolve these scenarios:
 	Notify the customer.